-The London School of Hygiene & Tropical Medicine together with St George’s, University of London are delighted to be offering four fully-funded PhD studentships for the 2017/18 academic year.
+The London School of Hygiene & Tropical Medicine together with St George’s, University of London are delighted to be offering nine fully-funded PhD studentships for the 2018/19 academic year.

 London School of Hygiene & Tropical Medicine and St George's, University of London have formed the London Intercollegiate Doctoral Training Partnership (MRC LID).